Summer Staff

 3. Provide your three references with a link to the Summer Reference Form (emailed to you after submitting your application).

-4. Commit to fundraising $550, due by May 21st, 2023 (easy-to-share donation link provided once accepted).
+4. Commit to fundraising $550, due by May 7th, 2024 (easy-to-share donation link will be provided upon acceptance).

 6. Prepare for a follow-up email to schedule a phone interview.